CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

 The CivicActions Security Office and Operations staff receive the following security alerts, advisories, and directives on an ongoing basis:

-* Mailing lists relevant to web application security
+- Mailing lists relevant to web application security
-* US-CERT
+- US-CERT
-* Technical Cyber Security Alerts
+- Technical Cyber Security Alerts
-* Drupal Security Advisories
+- Drupal Security Advisories

 #### b

 ##### CivicActions

-CivicActions utilizes StatusCake for front line monitoring for real-time system status and events of the application.
+CivicActions utilizes StatusCake for front line monitoring for real time system status and events of the application.
 StatusCake can feed to the OpsGenie incident escalation system.

 #### c